 Centra Square, completed in 2019, is comprised of a 60-unit senior housing building, 29-townhome style family units, and a 23-unit garden-style flat building.
 The development targets households at 60% area median income and below.

-The senior building includes amenities such as a community room, multiple lounge areas, fitness center, a covered veranda and garden plots.
-The family development offers a multi-purpose room and business center, covered picnic shelter and playground.
+The senior building includes amenities such as a community room, multiple lounge areas, a fitness center, a covered veranda, and garden plots.
+The family development offers a multi-purpose room and business center, covered picnic shelter, and playground.
 Centra Square was built to Energy Star v2 standards.